- So, the Richmond Fellowship referred you to us – tell me about that.

 I think mainly it’s been feeling a more included in things I can’t physically get to.
 Like the Richmond fellowship is based in Redhill, so being able to join in the groups on zoom really helped me – especially through lockdown.
 Being able to see other people kept you sane really.

 Also facetiming my family – I didn’t see my sister for months on end.
-Keeping in touch with family, and even now, with my daughter having moved away its so good.
+Keeping in touch with family, and even now, with my daughter having moved away it’s so good.

 Of all the technologies, that’s the best one that I’ve found.
 To see another person and talk to them virtually.